 We are conditioned in society to think that being healthy is a luxury of some sort.
 The right thing to do is focus on career, and let the lazy hippies worry about being healthy and buying food that doesn't poison them.
 I know I have ranted on this a bit before, but once again it seems that things are backwards.
 Just like its now the normal to eat unhealthy, it is also normal to put career and other people over taking care of yourself.
 These are not mutually exclusive, but people seem to make it that way.

 Of course you shouldn’t be a completely selfish a-hole, but when you fly, what do they say on every flight safety announcement before you take off?

-It was a bit eerie, but I had just finished that chapter of Peterson's book when the flight attendant made me take my headphones off to listen to the safety announcement.
-I put my kindle away and tried to zone out but one part of the announcements makes me stop and think every time.
+It was a bit eerie, but I had just finished the related chapter of JP's book when the flight attendant made me take my headphones off to listen to the safety announcement.
+I put my kindle away and tried to zone out.
+However, one part of the announcements made me stop and think.
 It was especially poignant today after just finishing that chapter.

 “Put your mask securely on before assisting others.”

 It just seems a bit wrong on the surface.
 You can picture selfish Dad putting his own mask on while little Joey is sucking for air.
 But when you actually think about it, it makes total sense.
 Joey's Dad needs to be in a condition to help Joey, and if he doesn't first make sure his mask is on, he might not make it to the point where he can secure the mask of Joey.

 A plane going down expedites this process, but I urge you to consider if and how your health on the flight of life is any different besides the time-scale.